zriyansh/signoz.io/blog/2023-11-24-opentelemetry-mysql-metrics-monitoring.md

 kill "$(< otel-pid)"
 ```

 You should start seeing the metrics on your Signoz Cloud UI in about 30 seconds.
-You can import this (link to be added) dashboard JSON into your Signoz environment quite easily to monitor your MySQL database.

 ## Monitoring with Signoz Dashboard